captaindooley/Ploopy-Knob-80/README.md

 # Ploopy-Knob-80
 A bottom-case mod for the Ploopy Knob so that it can mount on a Glove80 keyboard.
-Current file is for the left half of the Glove80 only.
 Model is based on the original files from both Ploopy (https://github.com/ploopyco/knob) and Glove80 (https://www.moergo.com/pages/glove80-ergonomic-keyboard-customization?srsltid=AfmBOooGfX56Mnf0L8u05VyCDyuUStRs71EcAYHDeNLZX2QJ-hW2fVRI#:~:text=the%20controller%20PCB.-,Sidecar,-The%20underside%20of).

 Unlike the original Ploopy files, this is just the bottom half of the Knob.
 The Ploopy repository has the full 3D files.